Internal Linking for SEO: A Practical Guide with Best Practices

 Internal links to redirected pages

 If a page is redirected to a different URL, always replace any internal links linking to the original URL with the new URL.
-Failing to do so causes your internal links to link to 301 pages instead of 200, which is bad for SEO.
-This is crucial for ensuring that both users and search engines are sent to the right place.
+Failing to do so causes your internal links to link to 301 pages instead of 200.
+This is bad for SEO.
+Redirects ensure that both users and search engines are sent to the right place.

 A Final Word

-The power of internal linking is often underestimated.
-And still, a killer internal linking strategy may bring you closer to reaching your goals.
-Single out your cornerstone content and do your best to make these pages the most prominent across your website.
+The power of internal linking for SEO is often overlooked, yet a strong strategy can bring you closer to reaching your goals.
+Identify your cornerstone content and ensure these pages stand out as the most prominent on your website.

 Subscribe to our blog!